- 1 Income Tax Implications in Indian Stock Market 2019

 Income Tax on Dividend Income

-The income tax on dividend for ay 2018-19 is nil upto Rs 10 lac and 10% for the excess above Rs 10 lac.
+The income tax on dividend for financial year 2018-19 is nil upto Rs 10 lac and 10% for the excess above Rs 10 lac.

 You can read more about dividends in Indian stock market here.